 1. Definitions 2

 2. Purpose 3

 3. Introduction 3

 4. Eligibility and Criteria 3

 4.1 Investigator Eligibility 4

-4.2 Project Eligibility 4
+4.2 Project Eligibility

 4.3 Eligible Costs 5

 5. Ethical, Regulatory and Governance Responsibilities 6

 5.1 Investigator Responsibilities 6

 5.2 Declaration of Interests 8

 6. Guidance on Preparing an Application 9

 6.1 Pre-Application Advice 9

 6.2 Application Forms 10

 6.3 Application Contents 10

 6.4 Guidance on Completing the Financial Assessment 10

-6.5 Guidance on Completing the Declaration of Interest
+6.5 Guidance on Completing the Declaration of Interest 12

-6.6 Additional Guidance for Transformative Award Applications
+6.6 Additional Guidance for Transformative Award Applications 12

-7. Application Process 12
+7. Application Process 13

-7.1 Application Submission 12
+7.1 Application Submission 13

-7.2 Applicant Presentations 12
+7.2 Applicant Presentations 13

-7.3 Application Assessment 13
+7.3 Application Assessment 14

-7.4 Application Outcomes 13
+7.4 Application Outcomes 14

-8. Award Conditions 14
+8. Award Conditions 15

-8.1 Requirements and Deliverables 14
+8.1 Requirements and Deliverables 15

-8.2 Changes to Initial Proposal and Agreement 14
+8.2 Changes to Initial Proposal and Agreement 15

-8.3 Equipment Purchased through the IAF 14
+8.3 Equipment Purchased through the IAF

-8.4 Intellectual Property 14
+8.4 Intellectual Property 15

-1. Definitions
+Definitions

 Co-investigators Persons other than the Principal Investigator who are involved in the activities associated with the project.

 Experimental Development Acquiring, combining, shaping, and using existing scientific, technological, business, and other relevant knowledge and skills with the aim of developing new or improved products, processes, or services.
 For example, activities aiming at the conceptual definition, planning and documentation of new products, processes, or services.
 Experimental development may comprise prototyping, demonstrating, piloting, testing and validation of new or improved products, processes, or services in environments representative of real-life operating conditions where the primary objective is to make further technical improvements on products, processes or services that are not substantially set.
 This may include the development of a commercially usable prototype or pilot which is necessarily the final commercial product, and which is too expensive to produce for it to be used only for demonstration and validation purposes.

-IAF Administrator Synnovis employee responsible for supporting and monitoring IAF projects and liaising between Principal Investigators and the IAF Panel.
-IAF Panel Approving committee which determines the suitability of IAF proposals against pre-defined criteria.
-The panel is made up members of Synnovis and Clinical Leads from Guy's and St Thomas' and King's College NHS Foundation Trusts.
-Industrial research The planned research or critical investigation aimed at the acquisition of new knowledge and skills for developing new products, processes, or services or for bringing about a significant improvement in existing products, processes, or services.
-It comprises the creation of component parts of complex systems and may include the construction of prototypes in a laboratory environment or in an environment with simulated interfaces to existing systems as well as of pilot lines, when necessary for the industrial research and notably for generic technology validation.
-Innovation Accelerator Fund (IAF) Synnovis owned and administered fund, through which, Synnovis and its partner Trusts are encouraged to grow competitively by increasing their research, development, and technical innovation.
-Intellectual Property Property (such as an idea, invention, or process) that derives from the work of the mind or intellect.
-Principal Investigator The person with overall responsibility for managing and overseeing the project.
-Translational Research In the context of the IAF, translational research is research which can be directly translated to benefit the clinical service and patients.
+IAF Administrator Synnovis employee responsible for supporting and monitoring IAF projects and liaising between Principal Investigators and the IAF proposals against pre-defined criteria.
+The panel is made up members of Synnovis and Clinical Leads from Guy's and St Thomas'